Mohamed-Hagabdalla/Portfolio-Three/README.md

 **Phone Shop** is a online Python program, linked to a spreadsheet.
 The purpose of the Python file is to manipulate the spreadsheet, whenever necessary.
 The spreadsheet lists the number of phones, by phone type, sold by a shop over the course of a week.
 It also calculates the surplus and number of stock for each phone type.
 The sales, surplus and stock are seperated into 3 seperate worksheets, but they are all on one spreadsheet.
 Each column represents a market day in the week.
 The numbers in the sales worksheet represents the number of each phone type sold on each market day.

-### Sales Worksheet
+## Sales Worksheet
 ![An image of the Sales worksheet](assets/images/Sales%20worksheet.png)

-### Surplus Worksheet
+## Surplus Worksheet
 ![An image of the Surplus worksheet](assets/images/Surplus%20worksheet.png)

-### Stock Worksheet
+## Stock Worksheet
 ![An image of the Stock worksheet](assets/images/Stock%20worksheet.png)

 ## Features

 The user can use the program to manipulate the spreadsheet in any way they see fit.
-The user is prompted to input their values below the 'Enter your data here:'.
+The user is prompted to input their values below the 'Enter your data here: '.
 This enables them to add data values to the relevant worksheet, which will add rows of data into the worksheet.
 The program will then perform the necessary calculations that will produce the new surplus.
-The user can also press the 'run program' button at any point to restart the program, if they have entered incorrect data values but have not ran the program yet.
+The user can also press the 'run program' button at any point to restart the program, if they have entered incorrect data values.

 ![An image of the Python program](assets/images/Python%20Program.png)

 ## Testing

 In order to ensure the program ran smoothly with the spreadsheet, it was tested by inputting random data values.
 In order for a test to be successful, the data values should be added as rows to the Sales worksheet and this will then result in a new row of calculated values in the Surplus worksheet.
+As well as this, the user must input exactly 6 integer data values, seperated by commas.
+If the data does not meet any of this criteria, a message will appear informing the user that their data vales are invalid.
+The program will ask them to enter valid data beofre proceeding to the calculations.

 ## Validator Testing